 There are three diseases in this complex:

-Acute or suppurative (pus-forming) – Due to bacteria which ascend the bile duct into the intrahepatic biliary system.
+- Acute or suppurative (pus-forming): Bacteria ascend the bile duct into the intrahepatic biliary system.
 In this form, the neutrophil is the primary inflammatory cell infiltrating the liver lesions.

-Chronic or lymphocytic – This is caused by a sterile inflammatory process and may be perpetuated by an abnormal immune response as the predominant infiltrating cells are lymphocytes and plasma cells.
+- Chronic or lymphocytic: A sterile inflammatory process which may be perpetuated by an abnormal immune response as the predominant infiltrating cells are lymphocytes and plasma cells.

-Cirrhosis – This is the end stage resulting in terminal liver failure in which bile duct tissue is replaced by tough connective tissue.
-This isn’t seen often as cats with cholangiohepatitis rarely survive long enough for it to develop into cirrhosis.
+- Cirrhosis: The end stage which results in terminal liver failure.
+Tough connective tissue replaces bile duct tissue.
+This doesn’t occur often as cats with cholangiohepatitis rarely survive long enough to develop cirrhosis.

 Clinical signs of each disease in this complex are similar and include:

-Your veterinarian will perform a physical examination of your cat and will want to run several tests, including blood work to look at:
+Your veterinarian will perform a physical examination of your cat and obtain a medical history from you.

-Bile acids tolerance test.
-This test evaluates liver function.
+- Bile acids tolerance test: This test evaluates liver function.
 When a fatty meal is eaten, the gallbladder contracts to release bile into the small intestine to break down the fats.
-In a cat with a healthy liver, approximately 90% of bile acids are then reabsorbed into the portal circulation (blood to the liver) and reabsorbed by the liver cells (known as hepatocytes) before being returned to the gallbladder.
-In cats with liver disorders, the hepatocytes are not able to perform this role efficiently and the bile enters the systemic (body) blood supply.
+When the liver is healthy, approximately 90% of bile acids are reabsorbed into the portal circulation (blood to the liver) and taken up by the liver cells (hepatocytes) before being returned to the gallbladder.
+Hepatocytes are not able to perform this role efficiently in cats with liver disorders and the bile enters the systemic (body) blood supply.
 The bile acid test measures levels of bile in the blood before a fatty meal and then two hours afterwards.
 Elevated bile levels are indicative of a liver which isn’t doing its job.

-Serologic testing: Testing for diseases such as FeLV, FIV, FIP, and toxoplasmosis as these diseases are associated with some liver disorders in cats.
+- Serologic testing: Testing for FeLV, FIV, FIP, and toxoplasmosis which are associated with some liver disorders in cats.